kitschpatrol/yanki/readme.md

 ## Overview

 Yanki simply syncs a folder of Markdown notes to Anki.

+e primary novelty of its approach is in how Markdown is translated into Anki notes, and how folders are translated into Anki decks:

+- **One** Markdown file maps to **one** Anki note.

-The primary novelty of its approach is in how Markdown is translated into Anki notes.
-The **structure** of a Markdown note determines the **type** of Anki note it becomes, so no extra syntax or Anki-specific markup is required — just pure Markdown.
+- The **structure** of a Markdown note determines the **type** of Anki note it becomes, so no extra syntax or Anki-specific markup is required — just pure Markdown.

+- The **parent folder** of your Markdown note determines its **deck name** in Anki, with any intermediate hierarchies created as needed.

+This package provides both a stand-alone CLI tool and a TypeScript library for ease of integration in other projects.

-This library leverages the [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect) library, and powers the [`yanki-obsidian`](https://github.com/kitschpatrol/yanki-obsidian) Obsidian plugin.
+The library powers the [`yanki-obsidian`](https://github.com/kitschpatrol/yanki-obsidian) Obsidian plugin.
+And for lower-level access to Anki, please take a look at the [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect) TypeScript library.

 The "Y" prefix in "Yanki" is in the "Yet another" naming tradition; a nod to Anki's robust and occasionally duplicative ecosystem of third-party tools.
 (Also, appropriately, Yankī are a variety of [truant youth](https://en.wikipedia.org/wiki/Yankee#/media/File:ヤンキー.jpg).)